cawnj/rd-dl/README.md

 # rd-dl
 A quick and dirty CLI downloader for Real-Debrid

+**NOTE**: I don't use this anymore, it's super broken and buggy.
+My current solution is clicking "View generated links" on the RD site and running those links through aria2, it's an extra step but much easier and cleaner.

 ## Usage